ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Workflow Stage limitation

-The Workflow Stage (`WorkflowStage`) limitation specifies whether the User can edit content in a specific workflow stage.
+The Workflow Stage (`WorkflowStage`) limitation specifies whether the user can edit content in a specific workflow stage.

 ### Possible values